 - Restart.
 Finish the current session and restart the computer.
-Restarting is necessary to apply some system updates. - Power Off.
-Finish the current session and turn off the computer.
+Restarting is necessary to apply the system updates. - Power Off.
+Finish the current session and turn off the computer. - Log Out or Switch User.
+Finish the current session, but leave the computer on, so other users can log in.
+This option is only available if you have more than one user account on your system.